palakmathur/palakmathur_old_website/_posts/2012-12-15-windows-powershell.md

 - Click Start.
 - In "Search programs and files", type: powershell and press Enter.

 This will open a cmd.exe like window.

+If you are still working on Windows XP, like me, then I download the PowerShell from [here](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=16818).

 You can try the following commands on powershell:

 - **pwd** <br>
     print working directory